jjg/jsfs/README.md

 This also means that `GET http://foo.com:7302/files/baz.txt` and `GET http://bar.com:7302/files/baz.txt` do not return the same file, however if you need to access a file stored via a different host you can reach it using its absolute address (in this case, `http://bar.com:7302/.com.foo/files/baz.txt`).

 ##GET
-Retreives the file at the specified URL.
+Retreives the object stored at the specified URL.
 If the file does not exist a `404 not found` is returned.
 If the URL ends with a trailing slash `/` a directory listing of non-private files stored at the specified location.

 ###EXAMPLE
 Request (directory):